Maria de la Salut: History

 At the time of the Christian conquest, Maria's lands included the Murūh Islamic district.
 In the cast, it fell to the part of the Count of Empúries.

 The municipality of Maria de la Salut appeared in the nineteenth century when it segregated from Santa Margalida.

 They emphasize the "possessions" of Roqueta, Deulosal and Montblanc, as well as other estates and places such as sa Bisbal, Son Gil, es Pujol, es Rafal, Son Perot, es Gassons, sa Font, Son Roig, ses Sors, es Rafal Nou, sa Torreta, Son Niell, Llampí, Son Xigala, Vall d'Aram, Ses Tarragones and Son Bacs.

 Economy

-Traditionally it is an agricultural town where the extensive herbaceous crops and the ovine cattle ranch stand out; As well as garlic, melons, watermelons and tomatoes (which are often produced in rainfeed land); And in marginal areas, the almond trees.
+Traditionally it is an agricultural town where the extensive herbaceous crops and the ovine cattle ranch stand out; As well as garlic, melons, watermelons and tomatoes (which are often produced in rainfed land); And in marginal areas, the almond trees.

 In the last years several companies dedicated to the construction have already proliferated, either construction materials (mainly blockades and other prefabricated ones) as public and civil works.

 There have been, and still exist, craftsmen of wood and iron.